reshmabidikar/reshmabidikar.github.io/java8-examples/java-8-supplier-interface-example.md

   - "supplier"
 ---

 In this blog post, I will be explaining how the Java 8 functional interface Supplier works.
-To know more about functional interfaces, you can refer [this](https://reshmabidikar.github.io/2019/03/java-8-functional-interface.html) blog post.
+To know more about functional interfaces, you can refer [this](../java8-features/java-8-functional-interface.md) blog post.

-The `Supplier` interface provides a method called get.
+The `Supplier` interface provides a method called `get`.
 This method does not accept any arguments.
 It can return any data type.

 #### Supplier example with Integer return type.